TYPO3-extensions/sphinx/Documentation/Administration/RenderingPdf/LaTeXVsRst2pdf.rst

 |pdf_latex|

-The files were generated without any special configuration or tuning.
+The files were generated without any special configuration nor tuning.

 .. note::
 	One drawback of LaTeX is that it can only be installed globally on your system; this is the reason why this extension does not provide a wizard in Extension Manager to install and configure it automatically for you.